-More tips, tactics, and inspiring words from global voices Make sure you're a proactive partner "Don't wait for the business or client to tell you what they need.
-Proactively identify what's happening externally, and how that impacts your business and people.
+Tips, tactics, and inspiring words from global voices

+Make sure you're a proactive partner

+"Don't wait for the business or client to tell you what they need.
+Proactively identify what's happening externally and how that impacts your business and people.
 L&D should focus on anticipating the skills of the future, recommending learning technology, and sharing the value of learning with leaders."

+Nikhil Shahane

-Nikhil Shahane Vice President, Talent and Engagement, TechnipFMC Remember that UX reigns supreme "In this over-digitised hybrid/remote workplace, if the learning experience is not intuitive and exciting, it won't capture the attention of learners."
-Andrew Saidy Vice President, Global Talent, Ubisoft International Make learning a shared experience "Encourage continuous development and prompt people to regularly share what they're learning.
+Vice President, Talent and Engagement, TechnipFMC

+Remember that UX reigns supreme

+"In this over-digitized hybrid/remote workplace, if the learning experience is not intuitive and exciting, it won't capture the attention of learners."

+Andrew Saidy

+Vice President, Global Talent, Ubisoft International

+Make learning a shared experience

+"Encourage continuous development and prompt people to regularly share what they're learning.
 Set up 'learning circles,' where people can gain new perspectives and drive unexpected innovation."

+Jodi Atkinson

-Jodi Atkinson Senior Director, Global Learning, Deltek Lean on people analytics "L&D teams have always been strong consumers of data, using HR data to answer operational questions about attendance and delivery.
-However, in the last 12 months, many L&D functions are embracing a more mature approach, asking their people analytics functions to thoroughly explore and answer questions such as, 'Is our training impacting everyone equally?'
+Senior Director, Global Learning, Deltek

+Lean on people analytics

+"L&D teams have always been strong consumers of data, using HR data to answer operational questions about attendance and delivery.
+However, in the last 12 months, many L&D functions are embracing a more mature approach, asking their people analytics functions to thoroughly explore and answer questions such as, 'ls our training impacting everyone equally?'
 Or, 'Does our training build critical skills for the future?'
-Or, 'Is training positively contributing to employee retention?"
+Or, 'ls training positively contributing to employee retention?'"

-Nigel Dias Managing Director, 3n Strategy Connect learning to business outcomes "Make sure your learning is aligned with business needs.
-Rather than looking at hours of learning and course completion rates, focus on identifying what skills are lacking in your organisation.
-With that alignment and clarity, L&D can create a skill-building programme that's in lock step with your business strategy."
-Lori Niles-Hofmann Senior EdTech Transformation Strategist, NilesNolen Harness the power of data and tech "A lot of the transformation is being enabled by digital technology.
+Nigel DiasManaging Director, 3n Strategy Think about how to enable personal transformation "Traditional L&D metrics like ease of access to learning content and course completions were meant to remove hurdles for employees.
+These should be table stakes.
+Companies should be moving in the direction of enabling employees' personal transformations - defined by each employee individually.
+In other words, leaders need to say, 'We believe that as long as our people are successful, our business will thrive.'"
+Linda Cai Vice President of Talent Development, LinkedIn Harness the power of data and tech "A lot of the transformation is being enabled by digital technology.
 We are leveraging predictive and advanced analytics, as well as digital tools, to not only make learning more quantifiable in its impact and more engaging in the experience, but also truly transformational."
 Sean Hudson Vice President, Digital and Global Head of Learning and Development, Pfizer Consider digital mentorships to enhance learning connections "Remember when mentorship was a phone call or a brief meeting at Starbucks?
-To re-create those experiences in our hybrid way of working, we've leaned in to a digital-mentorship programme.
+To re-create those experiences in our hybrid way of working, we've leaned in to a digital-mentorship program.
 Our platform is mentee driven, meaning that the mentees choose their mentor from algorithm-based recommendations.
 Many have opted for mentors in an entirely different division or geographic region.
 We are thrilled to see that people want to leverage and build relationships across the globe."
 Jeff Hahn Senior Director of Global Talent Development, LexisNexis Risk Solutions Move from learning design to learning journey "L&D can learn a lot from their friends in marketing.
 It starts with taking a systematic approach to the business problem you're trying to solve.
 Then build out stakeholder personas and their goals.
-Set numbers and KPIs before your intervention, so you are ready to monitor, collect, and analyse data.
+Set numbers and KPIs before your intervention, so you are ready to monitor, collect, and analyze data.
 When you're ready to structure the learning journey, think strategically about how often to communicate with your stakeholders, how to get them to click and view their learning module, and ultimately to provide the valuable feedback that will help you fuel and iterate on your learning strategy."